-Please note our change of venue!
-Join us at our next meeting Tuesday February 18 at 6:30
+Please join us at our next meeting Tuesday April 15 at 6:30

 Phase II approved and accepted for continuation of the Columbia Greenway South Project!